 DO YOU SEE WHAT I SEE?

-To get the ball rolling, I point you to an article about blockchain technology and nonprofits.
+To get the ball rolling, I’ll use blockchain technology and its possible benefits for nonprofits.

 “Say what?” you ask.